TheBreakingGoodProject/Essential-Medicines/README.md

 Thanks to your commitment and hard work, we have now finalised the first stage of data collection on the anti-infection essential medicines! :tada::confetti_ball:

 We are now working on the development of database where we will store all this information.
-If you would like to contribute you can join [here](https://github.com/TheBreakingGoodProject/Essential-Medicines/issues/4)
+If you would like to contribute you can join [here](https://github.com/TheBreakingGoodProject/Essential-Medicines/issues/4).

-In thee interim, we have published all the data we collected in Stage I openly as an excel file on figshare.
-You can access it [here](https://figshare.com/s/4730b089228a2a21e4ae)
+In the interim, we have published all the data we collected in Stage I openly as an excel file on figshare.
+You can access it [here](https://figshare.com/s/4730b089228a2a21e4ae).

 ## Good news :) Stage II of E$$ENTIAL MEDICINE$ is now open for contributions! (updated 26 June 2020)